 You must be able to show that your injury happened during the course of your job duties.

-Your experienced Reading workers comp attorney can answer any questions you have about specific loss or any other benefits.
+Your experienced Reading workers’ comp attorney can answer any questions you have about specific loss or any other benefits.

 Do Workers’ Compensation Cases End in a Settlement?

 Settlement is a compromise and usually means you can have more money faster and at a lower risk.
-If for any reason, the parties involved cannot agree on a settlement, a workers’ compensation case can be sent to a judge for a ruling.
+If, for any reason, the parties involved cannot agree on a settlement, a workers’ compensation case can be sent to a judge for a ruling.

-If your workers’ comp case goes to court, make sure you have the most experienced workers comp lawyer by your side to ensure you receive the maximum benefits you are entitled to.
+If your workers’ comp case goes to court, make sure you have the most experienced workers’ comp lawyer by your side to ensure you receive the maximum benefits you are entitled to.

 How Much Does PA Workers’ Compensation Pay?

-Workers compensation pays for medical bills and wage loss according to separate standards together which make up your total worker’s compensation package.
+Workers’ compensation pays for medical bills and wage loss according to separate standards, which together make up your total workers’ compensation package.

 Wage loss benefits